sarca571ca/XivParty/README.md

 Original Windower4 addon by Tylas11 [https://github.com/Tylas11/XivParty]

 ## Show Your Support ##
-If you would like to show your support for my addon creation and porting consider buying me a coffee!
+If you would like to show your support for my addon creation and porting consider buying me (Tirem) a coffee!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A6JC40H)